 Vermentino’s spiritual home is on the island of Sardinia, yet the 2016 Chalmers Heathcote Vermentino (£15.95, Fine Wine Company) shows how successfully it’s taken up residence in foreign climbs, demonstrating its fresh lemon and lemon sherbet nose and its richer pear and gala apple palate.

 Australia is already forging a strong reputation when it comes to Italian and Rhone varieties, but the story doesn’t stop there.

 I was really intrigued to try the 2016 Hahndorf Hill “White Mischief” Gruner Vetliner (£19.99, Connolly’s Wine Merchants) from the cool climes of the Adelaide Hills and it didn’t disappoint, with the Austrian variety’s tell-tale fresh acidity nicely balanced by green apple and richer pear flavours.

-Assyrtiko is another grape variety for which I’ll make a beeline at a big tasting and the 2017 Jim Barry Wines Clare Valley Assyrtiko (£21.50, Noel Young Wines) was well-worth exploring, packed full of those salty and mineral smells that gave way to high acidity and crisp lemon on the tongue, before returning to a saline-like finish.
+Assyrtiko is another grape variety for which I’ll make a beeline at a big tasting and the 2017 Jim Barry Wines Clare Valley Assyrtiko (£21.50, Noel Young Wines) didn’t disappoint, packed full of those salty and mineral smells that gave way to high acidity and crisp lemon on the tongue, before returning to a saline-like finish.

-Whether it’s with whites or with reds – like those featured in the first part of this blog entry – Australian winemakers aren’t scared to experiment – and the results can be electrifying.
+Whether it’s with whites or with reds, Australian winemakers aren’t scared to experiment – and the results can be electrifying.